 Lost Creek is a very small town located in the state of Kentucky.
 With a population of 1,936 people and just one neighborhood, Lost Creek is the 196th largest community in Kentucky.

-When you are in Lost Creek, you'll notice that it is more blue-collar than most other communities in America.
-35.58% of Lost Creek’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Lost Creek is generally considered to be a blue-collar town.
+35.58% of the Lost Creek workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lost Creek is a town of professionals, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Lost Creek who work in sales jobs (11.50%), teaching (9.56%), and office and administrative support (6.02%).

 Also of interest is that Lost Creek has more people living here who work in computers and math than 95% of the places in the US.

-Lost Creek’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Lost Creek’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The percentage of adults in Lost Creek with college degrees is slightly lower than the national average of 21.84% for all communities.
 14.69% of adults in Lost Creek have a bachelor's degree or advanced degree.